akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 * already have some familiarity with Akamai.
 * understand how to create and edit the 'akamai.tf' file [see](get_started_akamai.md).

-For details about Akamai's application security, see the [API documentation](https://developer.akamai.com/api/cloud_security/application_security/v1.html)
+For more information about Application Security, see the [API documentation](https://developer.akamai.com/api/cloud_security/application_security/v1.html)

 ## Prerequisites

+~> **Note** The Application Security module is currently in beta.
+Contact your Akamai account representative to add the Application Security OPEN API beta to your contract.

 To manage Application Security resources, you need to obtain information regarding your existing security implementation, including the following information: